ziming/laravel-crisp/README.md

 ## Support Me

-You can use my [referral link to sign up for Crisp Chat.
+You can use my [referral link to sign up for a Crisp Chat free account.
 I get a small reward if you upgrade to the Essentials or Plus Plan in the future.](https://crisp.chat/?track=9fH4AdXJwg)

 I highly recommend Crisp Chat if you are looking for a chat support SaaS for your website.
 As it charges a flat monthly fee per workspace instead of charging by per seat.